-File d by th he Registrant 🗵 File d by a Party other than the Registrant $\ \square$ Che ck the appropriate box: Defin Defin minary Proxy Statement nitive Proxy Statement nitive Additional Materials iting Material Under §240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) (Name rigon Incorporated of Registrant as Specified in its Charter) on(s) Filing Proxy Statement, if other than the Registrant) Pay ment o of Filing Fee (Check the appropriate box): \checkmark No f fee required.
-Fee computed on table below per Exchange Act Rules 14 a-6(i)(4) and O-11.
-1) Title of each class of securities to which transaction ı applies: 2) Aggregate number of securities to which transactio n applies: 3) Per unit price or other underlying value of transacticalculated and state how it was determined): on computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously by written preliminary materials. exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid tement number, or the Form or Schedule and the date of its filing.
-1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+File d by th ne Registrant  File d by a Party other than the Registrant $\ \Box$ Che ck the appropriate box: Defin Defin ninary Proxy Statement uitive Proxy Statement uitive Additional Materials uiting Material Under §240.14a-12 ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Amerigon Incorporated (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment o of Filing Fee (Check the appropriate b ox): √ No f fee required.
+Fee computed on table below per Exchan ge Act Rules 14a-6(i)(4) and O-11.
+1) Title of each class of securities to v vhich transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying v calculated and state how it was det value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is ermined): 4) Proposed maximum aggregate valu ue of transaction: 5) Total fee paid: Fee paid previously by written prelimina y materials. as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount previously paid: 2) Form, Schedule or Registration Sta tement No.: 3) Filing Party: 4) Date Filed: